 The Microlight Alpine was one of the few down hoodies in this review to incorporate dual side-of-the-face drawcords for tightening the hood and the enclosure around the face.
 We found that this made it the most adjustable hood, and the easiest to seal off the face opening if the weather was really bad.
 The drawcords live on the inside of the collar and are super easy to pull tight, but we found them to be considerably more difficult to loosen, requiring two hands that aren't enclosed in gloves.
 For this reason, we have mixed feelings about these drawcords.

 Similarly, while the dual hem drawcords are a cinch to tighten and are also pretty easy to release with gloves on, they leave a loop of cord dangling down below the waist, which has the potential to get hung up on trailside branches or even on crampon points when climbing.
-We like the completely recessed system for hem drawcord tightening used on The North Face Morph Hoodie better.
+We like the completely recessed system for hem drawcord tightening used on The North Face Summit L3 Hoody better.

 Like the Patagonia Down Sweater Hoody, this jacket also has a small bit of soft fleece to guard the chin, but at the end of the day, the performance of its features wasn't quite up to the standard set by that hoody, and we gave it 7 out of 10 points.

 The Rab Microlight Alpine is a solid and warm lightweight hoody that will thrive in nearly any active outdoor winter situation.
-Due to its combination of water resistant features, we chose to award it our Top Pick for Wet Weather, and feel that it is a great choice for alpine climbs or backpacking trips when the advantages of down are too good to pass up, but rain is in the forecast.
+Due to its combination of water-resistant features and decent price point, we've awarded it our Best Buy, and feel that it is a great choice for alpine climbs or backpacking trips when the advantages of down are too good to pass up, but rain is in the forecast.
 In true rainstorms, be sure to layer a shell over the top, as it is still only water resistant and should not be considered waterproof.

-This excellent hoody retails for $275, which is about average for a high-end lightweight down hoody.
-Since we found it to be the second highest overall scorer in our comparative rankings and even found it worthy of a Top Pick award, we think that this presents excellent value.
+This excellent hoody retails for $280, which is about average for a high-end lightweight down hoody.
+Since we found it to be a high scorer in our comparative rankings and even found it worthy of a Best Buy award, we think that this presents excellent value.